How we develop new requirements

 Residential space heaters in Australia and New Zealand

-EECA and the Australian Department of Climate Change, Energy, the Environment and Water (DCCEEW) are consulting on a Space Heating Comparison Methodology
+EECA and the Australian Department of Climate Change, Energy, the Environment and Water (DCCEEW) have consulted on a Space Heating Comparison Methodology

 -